Best Meditation Cushion for Vipassana

 FINAL FILTER

 For most readers, the best meditation cushion for Vipassana is not the most expensive or the softest option.
 Choose Florensi for a balanced zafu, Retrospec Sedona Crescent for numb legs, the zafu-and-zabuton set for knee and ankle pressure, and the Mindful Modern bench when cross-legged sitting itself is the problem.
-If you are still deciding whether a real cushion is needed at all, start with this Vipassana cushion vs regular pillow comparison before choosing a product.
+Comparing a Vipassana cushion with a regular pillow also clarifies when dedicated support is worth buying at all.

 Choose the cushion that solves your first sitting problem